xak2000/nomad/website/source/docs/job-specification/periodic.html.md

 ---
 layout: "docs"
-page_title: "periodic Stanza - Job Specification"
+page_title: "periodic Block - Job Specification"
 sidebar_current: "docs-job-specification-periodic"
 description: |-
-  The "periodic" stanza allows a job to run at fixed times, dates, or intervals.
+  The "periodic" block allows a job to run at fixed times, dates, or intervals.
   The easiest way to think about the periodic scheduler is "Nomad cron" or "distributed cron".
 ---

-# `periodic` Stanza
+# `periodic` Block

 <table class="table table-bordered table-striped">
   <tr>